-

 Mind the [Wealth] Gap!

 Guest blog post by Stephanie Niedringhaus Each day, as I walk between Washington’s Union Station and my office, I see people who are either homeless or in difficult housing situations.
 I buy Street Sense from some, chat with others.
-Whether I am walking past or stopping to talk, I am always conscious of the U.S. Capitol […] Read more…
+Whether I am walking past or stopping to talk, I am always conscious of the U.S. Capitol just behind me.
+The contrast between what happens there and the circumstances of people on the street couldn’t be starker.
+Many of us know there is an enormous wealth gap in the U.S., but too few recognize this gap as a moral and political issue.… Read more…

 -